-This modern slavery and transparency statement is published by Diamond Resorts (Holdings) Limited and Diamond Resorts (Europe) Limited (together “Diamond”), in accordance with the UK Modern Slavery Act 2015 (the “Act”) for the period ending 31 December 2019.
+This modern slavery and transparency statement is published by Diamond Resorts (Holdings) Limited and Diamond Resorts (Europe) Limited (together “Diamond”), in accordance with the UK Modern Slavery Act 2015 (the “Act”) for the period ending 31 December 2021.

 Diamond Resorts (Holdings) Limited is the parent company of the Diamond Resorts® group of companies in Europe and Diamond Resorts (Europe) Limited is the main European operating company for the group.

 Our supply chains

 Significant steps were undertaken during the course of the period covering the last Modern Slavery Statement, to introduce supplier risk assessments to enable the business to better understand and manage its supply chains and our supplier risk audits remain an active and useful tool in combatting modern slavery.